-I’m Euan Lawson and Chief Resident here at Blokeology.
-If you want the standard career kind of stuff then you can visit euanlawson.com.° This here is a little more informal.
+I’m Euan Lawson and this is just an informal introduction to me and Blokeology.
+If you want the standard career kind of stuff then you can visit euanlawson.com.°

 Do you ever feel a bit overwhelmed with contradictory medical evidence?

 Every day the media seem to have a story that says the opposite to the day before.
 And, you are not sure what to trust.
 Not sure whether the latest fitness fad is worth your attention?
 Or maybe you have some general health problems and you would like to make decisions based on sound evidence.

 My aim with Blokeology is to explore the evidence in all sorts of areas that could help improve our heath, fitness, and life in general.
 I’m shooting at a warm healthy skepticism that helps to pierce through hokum and flannel but does it in a way that is respectful and inclusive.

 I’ve been a doctor for over 20 years.
 (Ouch.
 It is hard to write that.
 I sometimes still feel like I haven’t decided what I’ll do when I grow up.)

 Check out my post on Blokeology° if you want to know more about what it is and isn’t.

 I’m colour blind.
 I’m protanopic which means my red cones aren’t up to much at all.
 I’m a bit fascinated with colour vision deficiency and will bore anyone for a long time who is foolhardy enough to ask me “What colour is that grass then?”.
 It also means I refuse to acknowledge that purple is an actual colour.
 And I don’t see pinks very well.
 They just look a bit boringly grey unless I am up close.